Osteoarthritis Diagnosis and Treatment

 If your symptoms do not respond to non-surgical solutions, you may be a candidate for surgery.

-Total knee replacement is the most common surgical intervention for individuals with osteoarthritis of the knee joint.
-During this procedure, the natural joint is removed and replaced with an implant.
-Total knee replacement is most commonly offered to patients with advanced osteoarthritis of the knee.
+Total joint replacement is a common surgical intervention for individuals with advanced osteoarthritis who cannot manage their pain or instability through non-surgical means.
+During a joint replacement procedure, the natural joint is removed and replaced with an implant.

 Total knee replacement is not always optimal for patients with early to mid-stage osteoarthritis.
 If only one or two compartments of the knee are damaged by osteoarthritis, MAKOplasty® partial knee resurfacing may be a better solution.
 Learn about MAKOplasty partial knee resurfacing